miketheman/awesome-taglines/readme.md

 ## Services

+- [Amazon Web Services](https://aws.amazon.com/): offers reliable, scalable, and inexpensive cloud computing services.
+Free to join, pay only for what you use.
 - [Bitbucket](https://bitbucket.org/): The Git solution for professional teams
 - [GitHub](https://github.com): is where people build software
 - [GitLab](https://gitlab.com): is a complete DevOps platform.
+- [Google Cloud](https://cloud.google.com): What are you solving for?
+Transform your business with Google Cloud.
+- [SourceForge](https://sourceforge.net/): Download, Develop and Publish Free Open Source Software

 ## Tools